Context¶

 Currently, the only implementation of an external updater is the IntervalUpdater abstract class.
 Usage:

-1. Create a class extending IntervalUpdater and implement its update() method.
-It should retrieve the values and finally add them over the target.updateValue(value) method call.
+IntervalUpdaterand implement itsupdate()method.
+It should retrieve the values and finally add them over thetarget.updateValue(value)method call. - Add the updater to

-2. A constructor is required for the class, simply match the InternalUpdater constructor and call super(target) within.
-An example is in the DialogTopicsUpdater class.
+ValueorValueHistoryare the generic parameters for the updater. - A constructor is required for the class, simply match the InternalUpdater constructor and call